atomistic-machine-learning/field_schnet/README.md

 ```
 field_schnet_spectra_hdf5.py <simulation_dir>/simulation.hdf5 <spectrum.npz> --spectra ir raman --plot --skip_initial 10000
 ```
-This will generate infrared and polarized and depolarized Raman spectra and plot them to the screen.
+This will generate infrared and polarized and depolarized Raman spectra and plot them to the screen (`--plot`).
 The spectrum data will also be stored to the `<spectrum.npz>` file. `--skip_initial 10000` indicates, that the first 10000 steps (5 ps) of the trajectory should be seen as equilibration period and be skipped.